 - Geo-location Services: Finally, geo-location services enables you to track your family’s location through their phones.
 As most smartphones have location services built-in, I don’t think this service is terribly useful, although it might make more sense for someone without a smart phone (if those people still exist).

 What I don’t like about Frontpoint’s plans is that only the Ultimate Plan gives you night vision, and livestreaming, two essential tenets of any security system.
 It’s disappointing that you have to spend about $50 a month just to be able to livestream footage and use your camera at night.
+On the other hand, I am glad that Frontpoint has switched to monthly contracting.

 Protect America Monitoring and Contract Options